ncsa/hydro_documentation/docs/source/user-guide/running-jobs.rst

 Debugging Batch Jobs
 ~~~~~~~~~~~~~~~~~~~~~~

-To gain access to performance counters during job execution, specify a constraint/feature with the job for "perf".
+To gain access to performance counters during job execution, specify a constraint/feature with the job for **perf**.
 This should allow access to performance counters for debugging utilities.

 .. code-block::